worldwidecam/timeline-forum/README.md

 When suggesting improvements, consider:
 - How does it enhance the timeline experience?
 - Does it maintain the natural flow from posts to events?
+- Does it prioritize the timeline over individual events?
 - Will it scale with community growth?
 - Does it respect user privacy needs?